 What if I can’t do the exercises/make the Monday night chat?

 It’s ok!
-We’re all adults with busy lives, and no one is grading you here.
-Do as much as you have time for.
+We’re all adults with busy lives, and no one is grading you here, work with the time you have.
 The group chat is an important part of the course, as it gives us an opportunity to interact and discuss in real time, but if you have to miss a week it’s not a big deal.
-(If Monday nights in general aren’t good for you, don’t worry!
-We’ll be offering more sections of this class on different days and times soon.)
+If Monday nights in general aren’t good for you, don’t worry!
+We’ll be offering more sections of this class on different days and times soon.
 That said, most of the exercises I’ll be suggesting will take 10 minutes or less each day, so it shouldn’t be a huge drain on your time.